 How To Start A Food Blog

 Now that you have everything, it’s time to start your blog.

 All you have to do is pick a domain name and get some hosting.
 You can do this independently with services like BlueHost or NameCheap or you can use another platform which I personally use and get started for free; SiteRubix.

 SiteRubix is a free website builder that will have your WordPress blog up and running in no time.

-If you’re absolutely certain you want to blog, then go to NameCheap and buy a domain a hosting package, if not; check out SiteRubix.
+If you’re certain you want to blog, then go to BlueHost and buy a domain + hosting package; if not, check out SiteRubix.

 Install The “All In One SEO Plugin”

 This is very simple to set up and it will prepare your site properly for search engines to find your blog and rank your content.